sakshi012000/Logistic-regression-/README.md

 The Logistic regression equation can be obtained from the Linear Regression equation.
 The mathematical steps to get Logistic Regression equations are given below:

 We know the equation of the straight line can be written as:

 ![Image3](https://github.com/sakshi012000/Logistic-regression-/blob/master/image%203.png?raw=true)
-Logistic Regression in Machine Learning

 In Logistic Regression y can be between 0 and 1 only, so for this let's divide the above equation by (1-y):

 ![Image3](https://github.com/sakshi012000/Logistic-regression-/blob/master/image%204.png?raw=true)
-Logistic Regression in Machine Learning

 But we need range between -[infinity] to +[infinity], then take logarithm of the equation it will become:

 ![Image3](https://github.com/sakshi012000/Logistic-regression-/blob/master/image%205.png?raw=true)

-Logistic Regression in Machine Learning
+Logistic Regression in Machine Learning.
 The above equation is the final equation for Logistic Regression.